Whether you are buying a single car or a full fleet for your business, there’s a good chance you’ll need to finance it.

 |

-You will also need to make provision to refinance the balance or cover the cost of the residual payment from working capital, cash reserves, or the proceeds of selling the vehicle.
+You will have to cover the cost of the residual payment from working capital, cash reserves, or the proceeds of selling the vehicle or make a provision to refinance the balance.

 With a hire purchase agreement, you will not own the car until the end of the agreement.
-However, the ATO treats hire purchase agreements as ‘notional sale and loan transactions’ which means that you may be able to claim input GST credits and a tax deduction for depreciation of your vehicle.
+However, the ATO treats hire purchase agreements as a standalone sale or purchase in a tax period which means you may be able to claim input GST credits and a tax deduction for depreciation of your vehicle.

 As with business loan and car finance options, you may be able to negotiate a contract term and repayment schedule to suit your business needs and trading patterns.